 Women remain the minority in technology and data science, but it’s not a solution to forcefully convince them to enter the industry.
 Rather, it should be a movement to bring awareness to the current situation, highlight the growth opportunities available, and bring the benefits of gender diversity to light.
 Having the support and being recognized for what women bring to the technological table should continue to close the gender gap at a slow, but steady pace.

-How to support each other?
+How to support each other in the IT industry?

 #Mamo pracuj w IT – Polish community of working women who aim to transform the IT industry into a more inclusive workplace.